The added value of an intimate setting

 They knew each other like the air,

 the water and the bottom of the lake know each other.

 you can hear how

 Like to book a living room concert yourself?

-Ask for info or tell us about others who might be interested here!
+Ask for info or tell others about us!

 “So inspirational to bring out the best in yourself!
 The combination of the dizzying images with the hugely inspiring music created a chemistry that was much greater than the sum of its parts.
 The sheer bravery of both tightrope walker and musicians was wonderful to see, and an example to aspire to.”